antonhornquist/serialoscclient-rb/README.md

 This library requires the [osc-ruby](https://github.com/aberant/osc-ruby) gem.

-This code has been developed and tested in Ruby 2.3.3 and JRuby 9.1.6.0. ```Grrr::ScreenGrid``` only works for JRuby.
+This code has been developed and tested in Ruby 2.3.3 and JRuby 9.1.6.0.

 ## Installation